-He joined the Los Angeles Angels organization, and served as the pitching coach for the Arizona League Angels in 2013 and for the Class A Burlington Bees of the Class A Midwest League in 2014 and 2015.
-Katz then spent the 2016 through 2018 seasons as a pitching coach in the Seattle Mariners organization, in 2016 for the Burlington Bees of the Class A+ California League, where he was named Coach of the Year, and in 2017-18 for the Arkansas Travelers of the Class AA Texas League.
+He joined the Los Angeles Angels organization, and served as the pitching coach for the Arizona League Angels in 2013 and for the Class A Burlington Bees of the Midwest League in 2014 and 2015.
+Katz then spent the 2016-18 seasons as a pitching coach in the Seattle Mariners organization, in 2016 for the Burlington Bees of the Class A+ California League, where he was named Coach of the Year, and in 2017-18 for the Arkansas Travelers of the Class AA Texas League.

 Katz played in the Rockies organization from 2005 through 2008.
-In 2005 with the Tri-City Dust Devils of the Class A- Northwest League he was 4-1 with a 2.35 ERA in 21 games (7 starts).
-In 2006 back with the Dust Devils he was 4-4 with a 2.15 ERA in 29 games (one start), and with the Asheville Tourists of the Class A South Atlantic League he was 2-0 with a 6.05 ERA in 11 relief appearances.
-In 2007, back with the Tourists he was 3-2 with a 2.96 ERA in 19 relief appearances.
-He split 2008 between the Dust Devils, for whom he was 0-0 with a 1.08 ERA in 8 relief appearances, and the Tourists, for whom he was 0-0 with a 3.00 ERA in 14 relief appearances.
-He then played for the Victoria Seals of the Golden Baseball League in 2009, for whom he was 1-3 with a 6.75 ERA in 27 relief appearances.
+In 2005 with the Tri-City Dust Devils of the Class A- Northwest League, he was 4-1 with a 2.35 ERA in 21 games.
+In 2006, back with the Dust Devils, he was 4-4 with a 2.15 ERA in 29 games.
+That same season, with the Asheville Tourists in the Class A South Atlantic League, he was 2-0 with a 6.05 ERA in 11 relief appearances.
+In 2007, back with the Tourists, he was 3-2 with a 2.96 ERA in 19 relief appearances.
+He split 2008 between the Dust Devils, for whom posted a 1.08 ERA in 8 relief appearances, and the Tourists, for whom he posted a 3.00 ERA in 14 relief appearances.
+He then played for the Victoria Seals of the Golden Baseball League in 2009, going 1-3 with a 6.75 ERA in 27 relief appearances.